 There are times, though, when you may need more of a particular nutrient.
 You could be missing out if you don't eat a balanced diet or cut out certain food groups such as wheat or dairy.
-Other people have specific needs - every woman planning a family is advised to take a folic acid supplement before conceiving and for the first 12 half of all adults in the US are taking supplements, yet we don't know for sure that they are of benefit' weeks of pregnancy to protect her baby against neural tube defects.
+Other people have specific needs - every woman planning a family is advised to take a folic acid supplement before conceiving and for the first 12 'More than half of all adults in the US are taking supplements, yet we don't know for sure that they are of benefit' weeks of pregnancy to protect her baby against neural tube defects.
 See our website (details on p27) for more information or check with your GP if you're concerned you aren't getting the nutrients you need.
 According to Professor Sue Fairweather-Tait of the Institute of Food Research in Norwich, there are several reasons why people may not be getting enough vitamins and minerals.
 'Sedentary people with a low energy intake may not be eating enough to meet their needs, especially if their dietary patterns are not very healthy.
 People who eat a lot of processed foods are relying on products that contain fat, sugar and fillers and don't provide many micronutrients.'
 Even the source of ingredients can have a dramatic effect.
-The mineral selenium is important for our immune system and acts as an antioxidant.
+The mineral selenium is www.which.co.uk 24 November 2006 important for our immune system and acts as an antioxidant.
 But we are eating only half as much as we did 20 years ago, Professor Fairweather-Tait says.
 'We've changed to making bread with European soft wheat rather than using Canadian wheat, which has about ten times more selenium.
 But I'm not saying take supplements.'
 Instead, we should increase our intake of selenium-rich foods - for instance, by eating more brazil nuts.
 What the law says In 2005, a European Directive on food supplements came into force in the UK, setting out which ingredients manufacturers can use in their products.
 It will also create legal minimum and maximum GETTING THE BALANCE RIGHT Use this guide to check whether you're eating enough of the right food or overindulging in fare you should limit.
 The bigger the segment of the plate, the more of this type of food you should have Fruit and vegetables Eat a variety and at least five portions a day - juiced, fresh, frozen, canned and dried all count.
 Key micronutrients: vitamin C, folates and carotenes (some of which the body converts to vitamin A).
-Leafy green vegetables also provide vitamin K. Breads, cereals, potatoes, rice and pasta Have something from this group with every meal and go for healthier, wholegrain cereals.
+Leafy green vegetables also Breads, cereals, potatoes, rice and pasta Have something from this group with every meal and go for healthier, wholegrain cereals.
 Key micronutrients: calcium, iron, B group vitamins, vitamin C from potatoes.

 Meat, fish and alternative proteins Have at least two portions of fish a week - including one of oily fish such as salmon.
-Meat is another good source of protein but can be high in fat, so choose lean cuts and trim off any visible fat.
-Key micronutrients: iron, B vitamins (especially B12), zinc, magnesium and selenium.
-Oily fish, eqgs and liver also provide limits for individual nutrients.
-But it will be up to two years before the European Commission publishes detailed proposals on what these limits should be.
-Sue Davies, chief policy adviser for Which?, said: 'We welcome the directive as it promotes consumer choice and gives greater protection by making sure that products are safe and of adequate quality.' vitamins A and D.

-The FSA currently uses guidance from an expert group on vitamins and minerals.
-This reported in 2003 and recom- Fats and sugars Eat only small amounts of these calorie-rich foods and go for those low in saturates such as vegetable oils.
-Key micronutrients: fat-soluble vitamins A, D, E and K.
+Meat is another good source of protein but can be high in fat, so choose lean cuts and trim off any visible fat. ■ Key micronutrients: iron, B vitamins (especially B12), zinc, magnesium and selenium.
+Oily fish, eggs and liver also provide vitamins A and D. Fats and sugars Eat only small amounts of these calorie-rich foods and go for those low in saturates such as vegetable oils.
+Key micronutrients: fat-soluble vitamins A, D. E and K.